developerforce/salesforce-slack-starter-kit/README.md

 - For Salesforce metadata synchronization use `sfdx force:source:pull` to retrieve and `sfdx force:source:push` to deploy metadata from orgs to local project folder `force-app`

-- For Node.js app for Slack using Bolt SDK use below steps
+- For the Bolt Node.js app use the steps below:
   - cd into apps/slack-salesforce-starter-ap folder `cd apps/slack-salesforce-starter-app`
   - add git remote to app repo using `heroku git:remote -a <heroku app name>`
   - run `git push heroku main` to push code to Heroku

 ## Local Development

-- For local Development, first make sure to deploy the app on Heroku as listed in the above section.
+- For local Development, first make sure to deploy the app on Heroku as listed in the section above.
 - Authenticate to Salesforce from the app home page by clicking on `Authorize with Salesforce` button.
-- Once successfully authenticated, perform below steps :
+- Once successfully authenticated, perform the steps below:
   1. Navigate to [config file](apps/slack-salesforce-starter-app/config/config.js), and enable socket mode by uncommenting the socketMode and appToken in config file.
                 `
                 const slack = {
                   ......
                   port: process.env.PORT || 3000,
                   socketMode: true,
                   appToken: process.env.SLACK_APP_TOKEN
                 };
                 `
   2. Generate an App Level Token in the Slack App by navigating to your Slack app at api.slack.com and scrolling to the section App-Level Tokens
   3. Populate the .env file with `SLACK_APP_TOKEN` variable obtained in previous step
   4.  cd into apps/slack-salesforce-starter-ap folder `cd apps/slack-salesforce-starter-app`
   5. Run `npm install`
   6. Run `node app.js`

 At this point you should see the Node.js app recieving events from Slack directly in VSCode terminal.

 ## How to Test the Salesforce Connection

 1. Authenticate to Salesforce by navigating to app home and clicking on `Authorize with Salesforce` button.

-You will need password of your scratch org.
+You will need the password of your scratch org.
 You can generate one using `sfdx force:user:password:generate --targetusername scratchorg`

 ![Authorize with Salesforce](./docs/images/authorization_screen.png)